Helooeverybody/LaptopPrice-Analysis/README.md

 Laptops play a crucial role in modern life, serving a wide range of purposes, from casual browsing to high-end computational tasks.
-To provide a valuable insight of the laptop market, this project fo- cuses on exploring the complex relationships between various lap- top specifications, such as CPU, GPU, RAM, storage, and display, as well as their influence on price.
+To provide a valuable insight of the laptop market, this project focuses on exploring the complex relationships between various laptop specifications, such as CPU, GPU, RAM, storage, and display, as well as their influence on price.
 By analyzing a massive manually collected dataset, we uncover how different components interact and contribute to overall performance and pricing.
 The study includes de- tailed information on the correlations among key features, trends in price segments, and the identification of the most impactful specifica- tions.
-Furthermore, multiple machine learning models are developed to predict laptop prices and performance scores based on their speci- fications.
+Furthermore, multiple machine learning models are developed to predict laptop prices and performance scores based on their specifications.
 The findings are presented through intuitive visualizations, enabling manufacturers and consumers to make data-driven decisions regarding design, purchasing, and marketing strategies